Beat Retreat camp

 How much does it cost?

 Our goal is to make the retreat as financially accessible as we can.
 With that in mind, the Canadian Congenital Heart Alliance (CCHA) subsidizes much of the cost.
-All you pay is $75 (although this fee may be reduced or waived if you can prove financial hardship).
+All you pay is $150.
 That covers your food, accommodation and activities for all four days (although if you want to book a massage while you are at camp, you’ll need to pay a bit extra).
 That’s a fantastic deal!
-In fact, it's about half the actual cost; the CCHA covers the rest.
+In fact, it's about half the actual cost; fundraising and CCHA covers the rest.
+(This fee may be reduced or waived if you can prove financial hardship).

-If you can afford more than the $75 registration fee, however, we urge you to make a donation to the CCHA to help us offset costs.
-If you wish to make a donation (this is an amount over and above the $75 registration fee), please send a second (separate) cheque made out for the desired amount and be sure to write “Beat Retreat Donation” in the memo line.
+If you can afford more than the $150 registration fee, however, we urge you to make a donation to the CCHA to help us offset costs.
+If you wish to make a donation (this is an amount over and above the $150 registration fee), please send a second (separate) cheque made out for the desired amount and be sure to write “Beat Retreat Donation” in the memo line or donate online and select Beat Retreat to direct your donation.
 Tax receipts will be issued for donations over $20.

 Is there a minimum age for attending?